Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Results

 \subsection{Segregation free energy at finite temperatures}

 The per-site segregation energies $\Delta E_{\text{seg}}$ for solute elements (Nd, Ca, Y, Li, Al, and Zn) at 0 K of GB sites within the Mg polycrystal were calculated.
 The elements Nd, Ca, and Y are considered larger solutes relative to the Mg atom, as substituting Mg with these elements induces positive volumetric strain in the Mg lattice.
-In contrast, the elements Li, Al, and Zn, having smaller atomic radii, introduce negative volumetric strain to the Mg matrix upon substitution \cite{wang2024defects}.
+In contrast, the elements Li, Al, and Zn, having smaller atomic radii, introduce negative volumetric strain to the Mg matrix upon substitution~\cite{wang2024defects}.
 The resulting $\Delta E_{\text{seg}}$ distributions in these systems are illustrated in Figure~\ref{fig2}.
-For all simulated Mg alloys in this work, the $\Delta E_{\text{seg}}$ spectra exhibit a skew-normal distribution, similar to observations in FCC polycrystalline systems as reported by \cite{wagih2019spectrum,wagih2020learning}.
-A skew-normal function was applied to fit the $\Delta E_{\text{seg}}$ spectra, with the fitting parameters $\xi$, $\omega$ and $\alpha$ detailed in TABLE \ref{tab1}.
+For all simulated Mg alloys in this work, the $\Delta E_{\text{seg}}$ spectra exhibit a skew-normal distribution, similar to observations in FCC polycrystalline systems as reported by~\cite{wagih2019spectrum,wagih2020learning}.
+A skew-normal function was applied to fit the $\Delta E_{\text{seg}}$ spectra, with the fitting parameters $\xi$, $\omega$ and $\alpha$ detailed in Table~\ref{tab1}.
 The majority of the GB sites across all studied Mg alloy systems are energetically favorable to solute segregation, as evidenced by their negative $\Delta E_{\text{seg}}$.
 This trend is further underscored by the mean ($\mu$) values of the $\Delta E_{\text{seg}}$ spectra, which are also negative for all systems.
-Notably, Nd shows the most negative $\mu$ value of $-$0.154 eV/atom, with Li and Al following with $\mu$ of $-$0.100 and $-$0.081 eV/atom, respectively.
-For the Nd, Ca, Y, and Li solutes, the distribution of $\Delta E_{\text{seg}}$ exhibits a left-skewed pattern with the mean being pulled toward the left tail, reflected by negative $\alpha$ values.
-In contrast, the Al and Zn solutes demonstrate a right-skew distribution, as indicated by positive $\alpha$ values, suggesting that the mean of these distributions is pulled towards the right tail.
-Among the solute elements studied, Nd exhibits the broadest distribution of $\Delta E_{\text{seg}}$ followed by the Ca element, as indicated by the values of $\omega$.
+Notably, Nd shows the most negative $\mu$ value of $-$0.154 eV/atom, with Li and Al following with $\mu$ of $-$0.100 and $-$0.081 eV/atom, respectively, highlighting their strong segregation tendencies.

+The skewness parameter ($\alpha$) reflects the asymmetry in segregation energy distributions.
+For the Nd, Ca, Y, and Li solutes, the distribution of $\Delta E_{\text{seg}}$ exhibits a left-skewed pattern with the negative mean being pulled toward the left tail, as evidenced by negative $\alpha$ values.
+This indicates a strongly favorable segregation tendency, as both the central tendency and extreme tails favor segregation.
+On the other hand, the Al and Zn solutes demonstrate a right-skew distribution, characterized by positive $\alpha$ values, indicating that the negative mean of these distributions is shifted towards the right tail.
+This suggests mixed segregation behavior, where most sites are favorable, but a significant number of less favorable sites exist.
+Among the solute elements studied, Nd exhibits the broadest distribution of $\Delta E_{\text{seg}}$ followed by Ca, as indicated by the values of $\omega$, which suggests greater variability in segregation behavior across GB sites.